loganbw/Course_template/README.md

 Your Module should follow the same structure as the testView.vue folder.
 - Make sure to change the template header to the button title
 - add html in the slides.
 Follow this structure if you want:
+(if you dont want to that is fine.
+We import the styles and you can change them however you want to make it look like the modlue you are copying.)
 ```html
       <h2 class="panelTitle">Welcome to Introduction Financials</h2>
         <div class="wrapper">